SecOpsPete/threat-hunting-scenarios/the-invisible-rdp/README.md

 - External RDP session from a suspicious IP
 - Masquerading of service behavior under `svchost.exe`
-- Repeated use of LOLBins (`wermgr.exe`) during the compromise window
 - Absence of telemetry, implying deliberate evasion or detection via backend logic

 These are strong indicators of a **compromised host under attacker control**, using **living-off-the-land techniques** to maintain persistence and conceal activity.